‘Freedom day’

 A rather appropriate Christmas card I saw last year

-I don’t like Christmas, call me Scrooge or the grinch but i really don’t enjoy it.
-Christmas can be a really difficult time for so many people there’s a big emphasis on joy and happiness, being around family and friends but the happy family isn’t a reality for many, my family diminished over the years with elderly members moving into nursing homes and dying and now I have no contact with my immediate family though the family Christmases I did have often were rarely happy ones.
+I don’t like Christmas, call me Scrooge or the Grinch, but I really don’t enjoy it.
+Christmas can be a really difficult time for so many people.
+There’s a big emphasis on joy and happiness, being around family and friends, but the happy family isn’t a reality for many.

-My mental health tends to deteriorate around this time of year the run up to Christmas really makes me stressed and anxious despite knowing rationally that the day itself will most likely be fine and that I’m actually going to spend it with two people (and two cats) that I’m choosing to be with.
-One of the struggles I have with Christmas is that most of the things I do to support myself aren’t an option, I’m off work for two weeks, there’s a big reduction in public transport so as a non driver I’m limited on how much I can get out, health services are reduced as are most other things like council services and housing association (not that my housings are any use when they are in) it feels like the world shuts down and the prospect of over a week with nothing to do doesn’t feel me with joy but anxiety.
+One of the struggles I have with Christmas is that most of the things I do to support myself aren’t an option.
+I’m off work for two weeks, there’s a big reduction in public transport, so as a non-driver, I’m limited on how much I can get out.
+Health services are reduced, as are most other things like council services and housing association (not that my housing association is any use when they are in).
+It feels like the world shuts down, and the prospect of over a week with nothing to do doesn’t fill me with joy but anxiety.

-I need routine and structure to stay relatively sane (emphasis on relatively) though this structure is mainly external as left to my own devises I tend to spend too much time in bed or watching YouTube but the idea of days with nothing to do and falling back into bad sleep patterns reminds me of when that was all my life consisted of endless days of nothing stretching out ahead of me with little point in knowing what day it was when they were all the same, where I’d stay up half the night and sleep half the day (this was mainly a way of reducing the amount of time I had to spend around my mother) although how ever much I need routine I’m not missing getting in at 8:30 to prepare for volunteer training.
+The idea of days with nothing to do and falling back into bad sleep patterns reminds me of when that was all my life consisted of.
+Endless days of nothing stretching out ahead of me, with little point in knowing what day it was when they were all the same.
+I’d stay up half the night and sleep half the day (this was mainly a way of reducing the amount of time I had to spend around my mother), although however much I need routine, I’m not missing getting in at 8:30 to prepare for volunteer training.

 IMG_6072

-My attempts at festivity fairy lights wrapped around my crutches and stick
+My attempts at festivity, fairy lights wrapped around my crutches and stick

-Disability, chronic illness and mental health problems don’t go away for the holidays it just means different challenges and things that can affect pain or fatigue and trying to manage pacing while still enjoying the day.
+Disability, chronic illness and mental health problems don’t go away for the holidays; it just means different challenges and things that can affect pain or fatigue and trying to manage pacing while still enjoying the day.

-To anyone struggling this Christmas, with isolation, pain or mental illness you’re not alone this dinosaur sends love and solidarity.
-If you need support during the Christmas period the Samaritans are always there and comedian Sarah Millican will once again be doing #joinin on twitter for the 7th year running, have as good a Christmas as you can a big Christmas RAWR from The Perks of Being a Dinosaur.
+To anyone struggling this Christmas, with isolation, pain or mental illness, you’re not alone.
+This dinosaur sends love and solidarity.
+If you need support during the Christmas period, the Samaritans are always there, and comedian Sarah Millican will once again be doing #joinin on Twitter for the 7th year running.
+Have as good a Christmas as you can, a big Christmas RAWR from The Perks of Being a Dinosaur.

 Website Powered by WordPress.com.